 “It feels like your friend is talking to you, and because of this, you retain and believe what you hear.
 It also opens up your imaginations and takes you on a journey,” Haldorai says.

-When Google launched the Google Podcasts app earlier this year, their aim was to make access to podcasts easier and faster.
-“We are working with the ecosystem to bring more diverse content to podcast listeners,” says Robin Bhaduri, Product Marketing Manager, Google.
+When Google launched the Google Podcasts app in June 2018, its aim was to make access to podcasts easier and faster.
+“We are working with the ecosystem to bring more diverse content to podcast listeners,” says Robin Bhaduri, Product Manager, Google.

 Podcasts, Anand says, makes content consumption easy and life simpler.